 - Thomas Adam

-By following some proven strategies, however, it is often possible to locate a rental property in Florida after bankruptcy.
-The following will review some steps that you can take after filing for bankruptcy in Florida to greatly increase your chances of becoming an apartment renter.
+By following some proven strategies, it is often possible to locate a rental property in Florida after bankruptcy.
+The following will review some steps that you can take after filing for bankruptcy in Florida that will greatly increase your chances of becoming an apartment renter.

-Be Direct About Your Situations with Potential Landlords
+Be Direct About Your Situation with Potential Landlords

 Select a Private Property Owner Rather Than a Rental Company